Table of Contents

 We will need suitable cartridges, diodes, resistors, capacitors, and batteries.

-Where to Buy?
+Where to buy?

 The first thing we need is the cartridges themselves.
-I ordered different cartridges, but the best ones (and easiest to install a battery) were bought on AliExpress:
+I ordered different cartridges, but the best (and easiest to install a battery) were bought on AliExpress:

 We also need batteries.
 I tested many batteries: